-Corbett's office says nine insurers have signed up to provide Medicaid-subsidized insurance in nine regions of Pennsylvania.
+Corbett's office said Friday that nine insurers have signed up to provide Medicaid-subsidized insurance in nine regions of Pennsylvania.

 Corbett's policy director, Jennifer Branstetter, says that's an important signal to the federal government that the plan is a viable alternative to the Medicaid expansion envisioned by the 2010 health care law.